AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 Enabling lazy `QueryInterface()` calls with static code is possible in .NET 5 and later versions using the [`IDynamicInterfaceCastable`][api_idynamicinterfacecastable] interface.
 Without `IDynamicInterfaceCastable`, support is limited to either leveraging built-in COM interop features or dynamic code-generation using [`Reflection.Emit`][doc_refemit].
 The idea is to permit the determination of what interfaces a specific native COM instance supports to occur as late as possible, ideally only when requested via some mechanism like a type cast in C#.

 All of the above is further complicated when thread affinitized COM objects are introduced&mdash;see [COM Apartments][doc_com_apartments].
-Ensuring that RCW/NOCW instances are only used in the correct context can be done using one of two mechansims:
+Ensuring that RCW/NOW instances are only used in the correct context can be done using one of two mechansims:

 * [`RoGetAgileReference()`][api_rogetagilereference]: Permits the creation of an "agile reference" to a native instance that can be used to access that instance from any thread.
 * [Global Interface Table (GIT)][doc_globalinterfacetable]: Prior to Windows 8, a low level API that enables access to thread affinitized native objects from different threads.

 **COM Callable Wrapper (CCW) / Managed Object Wrapper (MOW)**

 The CCW/MOW is designed to project COM interfaces that are implemented in managed into a native environment.
-Compared to the RCW/NOCW, the concerns are narrower and easier to reason about since the .NET environment is more forgiving than the native COM environment&mdash;.NET doesn't impose thread affinity on objects.
+Compared to the RCW/NOW, the concerns are narrower and easier to reason about since the .NET environment is more forgiving than the native COM environment&mdash;.NET doesn't impose thread affinity on objects.
 There are two concerns for a CCW/MOW implementation:

 1) Extend the lifetime of a managed object via the COM lifetime APIs `AddRef()` and `Release()`.
 1) Avoid unnecessary wrapper creation.

-Extending the lifetime of the managed object requires allocating of a small block of memory and then applying knowledge of the [COM ABI](#com_interface_abi) to invoke the appropriate function.
+Extending the lifetime of the managed object requires allocating a small block of memory and then applying knowledge of the [COM ABI](#com_interface_abi) to invoke the appropriate function.
 Let's consider one example of how the memory could be laid out for a managed object exposing the `IUnknown` interface.
 All internal .NET COM interop solutions use a similar methodology, but are optimized for process bitness and alignment within the allocated memory.

 ```
 0x10000  <GC Handle to managed object>
 0x10008  <Reference count>
 0x1000c  <Buffer in 64-bit>
-0x10010  0x10000
+0x10010  0x10000 <Base address of this wrapper>
-0x10018  0x20000
+0x10018  0x20000 <Interface vtable>
 ...
 0x20000  <QueryInterface implementation>
 0x20008  <AddRef implementation>